metalift/metalift/website/docs/tutorial/llmlift-tutorial.md

 In the previous tutorials, we asked the user to define the search space for loop invairants and program summaries.
 With LLMLift, we do not require the users to provide any of these search space descriptions.
 Instead, we leverage the few-shot reasoning capability by providing the models with the semantics of operators from the target language using an IR.
 By exposing the LLMs to these semantics, we enable them to use their reasoning capabilities over code to generate both the PS and invariants in the IR.

 As before, write your own driver file.
 This includes:
 1. Supplying some information about the loops in your programs, if any, to help LLMLift generate a template for synthesizing invariants.
-[Here] is an example.
+[Here](https://github.com/metalift/metalift/blob/main/benchmarks/blend/driver/multiply_blend_8_driver.py#L22-L36) is an example.
 We are working to automate this step!
-2. Specify the output variable, as the example [here].
+2. Specify the output variable, as the example [here](https://github.com/metalift/metalift/blob/main/benchmarks/blend/driver/multiply_blend_8_driver.py#L37).
 3. You can select your favorite LLM model by setting the llm_model argument to ```run_llm_synthesis_algorithm```.
 Currently, we support Claude, GPT, and Gemini.
 You can use any of these three models by setting their corresponding API keys (OPENAI_API_KEY, CLAUDE_API_KEY, GEMINI_API_KEY) in a .env file.
 4. For initial testing, we recommend using bounded verification, which can be set through the verification_method argument.
 You can either set it to VerificationMethod.ROSETTE or VerificationMethod.SMT.
 Full verification (VerificationMethod.SMT) requires additional axioms for the SMT solver to reason over your custom DSLs.
-You can see one example of the axiom [here](../../../metalift/utils/tenspiler/axioms.py#L141-149).
+You can see one example of the axiom [here](https://github.com/metalift/metalift/blob/main/metalift/utils/tenspiler/axioms.py#L141-L149).
 For more details on axioms on verified lifting, you can refer to the original MetaLift [paper](https://drops.dagstuhl.de/storage/00lipics/lipics-vol263-ecoop2023/LIPIcs.ECOOP.2023.38/LIPIcs.ECOOP.2023.38.pdf).

 <!--phmdoctest-mark.skip-->
 ```python